-The following organisations may also be able to give legal advice on your matter.
+The following organisations may be able to give legal advice.

 Community legal centres give legal advice on a range of topics.
-Contact them to see if they can help with your matter.
+Contact them to find out if they can help with your matter.

 Family Relationship Advice Line gives information about the family law system in Australia.